estebanmunchjones2019/nodemailer-form-article/Readme.md

 import { Alert } from '@material-ui/lab';
 import { makeStyles } from '@material-ui/core/styles';

-//add CSS classes for Material UI components calling a function that returns a another function const useStyles = makeStyles((theme) => ({
+//add CSS classes for Material UI components calling a function that returns another function const useStyles = makeStyles((theme) => ({

-  //the CSS class honeypot is later on added to the honeypot field, which is not displayed to users.
+  //the CSS class honeypot is added to the honeypot field later on, which is not displayed to users.
   honeypot: {
     display: 'none'
   }

 }));

 function App() {

-  //assign the constant classes to an object for Material IU components by calling a function const classes = useStyles();
+  //assign the constant `classes` to an object for Material IU components by calling a function const classes = useStyles();

-  //define error state and the function to change it.
+  //define `error` state and the function to change it.
 The value is false by default const [error, setError] = useState(false);

-  //define openSnackbar state and the function to change it.
+  //define `openSnackbar` state and the function to change it.
 The value is false by default const [openSnackbar, setOpenSnackbar] = useState(false);

-  //define isLoading state and the function to change it.
+  //define `isLoading` state and the function to change it.
 The value is false by default const [isLoading, setIsLoading] = useState(false);

-  //define formIsValid state and the function to change it.
+  //define `formIsValid` state and the function to change it.
 The value is false by default const [formIsValid, setFormIsValid] = useState(false);

-  //define contacForm state and the function to change it
+  //define `contacForm` state and the function to change it
   //the whole form is represented by an object, with nested objects inside that represent the input fields
   const [contactForm, setContactForm] = useState({
     name: {